sunnyyoung/AppleReserver/README.md

   availabilities          List all availabilities for the specific store. monitor                 Monitor the availabilities for the specific stores and parts.

-  See 'applereserver help <subcommand>' for detailed help
+  See 'applereserver help <subcommand>' for detailed help.
 ```

 ## Requirements